kristov/controlblock/README.md

 # Controlblock

 Experiment of a Lisp interpreter in Java.
+To play with this compile it (I don't know how to do that - NetBeans does it for me) and then run:

+    java -jar dist/ControlBlock.jar

+You get dumped into a prompt `>>`.
+Type `+ 2 3` and press `enter`.
+Keep pressing enter (each key press will do one evaluation loop).
+Each time you press enter it will dump the expression stack and the values stack.

 ![funny lisp](https://github.com/kristov/controlblock/blob/master/lisplogo_warning.png?raw=true)